Robert Hanssen: Investigation and arrest

 The FBI surveilled Hanssen and soon discovered he was again in contact with the Russians.
 To bring him back to FBI headquarters, where he could be closely monitored and kept away from sensitive data, they promoted him.
 They gave him a new job supervising FBI computer security.
-Hanssen was given an office and an assistant, Eric O'Neill, who was actually a young FBI surveillance specialist who had been assigned to watch Hanssen.
-O'Neill ascertained that Hanssen was using a Palm III PDA to store his information.
-When O'Neill was able to briefly obtain Hanssen's PDA and have agents download and decode its encrypted contents, the FBI acquired their conclusive evidence.
+Hanssen was given an office and an assistant, Eric O'Neill, a young FBI surveillance specialist assigned to watch Hanssen.
+O'Neill ascertained that Hanssen was using a personal digital assistant (PDA) device known as a Palm III to store his information.
+When O'Neill was able to briefly obtain Hanssen's PDA and have agents download and decode its encrypted contents, the FBI acquired its conclusive evidence.

 During his final days with the FBI, Hanssen began to suspect something was wrong.
 In early February 2001, he asked his friend at a computer technology company for a job.
-He also believed he heard noises on his car radio that indicated it was bugged, although the FBI was later unable to reproduce the noises Hanssen claimed to have heard.
+He also believed he heard noises on his car radio indicating it was bugged, although the FBI was later unable to reproduce the sounds Hanssen claimed to hear.
 In the last letter he wrote to the Russians, which was found by the FBI when he was arrested, Hanssen said that he had been promoted to a "do-nothing job ... outside of regular access to information" and that "Something has aroused the sleeping tiger".

 However, Hanssen's suspicions did not stop him from making one more dead drop.
 After leaving a friend at an airport on February 18, 2001, Hanssen drove to Virginia's Foxstone Park.
 He placed a white piece of tape on a park sign to signal his Russian contacts that there was information at the dead drop site.
-He then followed his usual routine, taking a sealed garbage bag of classified material and taping it to the bottom side of a wooden footbridge over a creek.
+He then followed his usual routine, taking a sealed garbage bag containing classified material and taping it to the underside of a wooden footbridge over a creek.
 When FBI agents observed this incriminating act, they rushed in to arrest Hanssen.
 Upon being arrested, Hanssen asked, "What took you so long?"
 The FBI waited two more days to see if any of Hanssen's SVR handlers would show up at Foxstone Park.
-When they failed to appear, the United States Justice Department announced Hanssen's arrest on February 20.
+When they failed to appear, the DoJ announced Hanssen's arrest on February 20.